U.S. Senate GOP tries to block states from spending some of their COVID relief cash

 - Oops!Something went wrong.Please try again later.

-Missouri Republican U.S. Sen. Eric Schmitt speaks during a press conference on Capitol Hill on Wednesday, May 15, 2024.
+Missouri Republican U.S. Sen. Eric Schmitt speaks during a May 15, 2024, news conference on Capitol Hill.
 Kansas Republican Sen. Roger Marshall stands at the left and Wisconsin Republican Sen. Ron Johnson is on the right.
-(Photo by Jennifer Shutt/States Newsroom)
+(Jennifer Shutt/States Newsroom)

 WASHINGTON — The U.S. Senate on Wednesday rejected efforts to roll back guidance from the Treasury Department regarding how state and local governments can spend funding approved by Congress during the COVID-19 pandemic.